An Ensemble Learning Framework for Vehicle Trajectory Prediction in Interactive Scenarios: Introduction

 LSTM-based methods \cite{alahi2016social, deo2018convolutional , xu2018collision} utilize the pooling mechanism to model social interactions.
 In \cite{alahi2016social}, social pooling layers are proposed to capture interactions among pedestrians.
 The spatial information of pedestrians is preserved through grid-based pooling. \cite{deo2018convolutional} extends the Social-LSTM \cite{alahi2016social} by applying convolutional layers to replace fully connected layers, which is proposed as a remedy to address generalization problems. \cite{zhang2019sr,zhao2020spatial,peng2021sra} adopt the attention mechanism to deal with interactive information. \cite{zhang2019sr} proposes a state refinement module for the LSTM network.
 Trajectories are predicted by utilizing the current intention of surrounding agents.
 In \cite{peng2021sra}, a Social Relationship Attention LSTM (SRA-LSTM) is proposed to predict future trajectories.
 Social relationship attention to aggregate movement information from neighbor agents is utilized to model the interactions in SRA-LSTM.
 These LSTM-based methods focus on designing special mechanisms to model interactions.
 The mainly used networks are LSTM.
 Furthermore, more types of networks such as Generative Adversarial Networks (GAN), Graph-based networks, and Temporal Convolutional Networks (TCN) are utilized to improve the modeling and predicting performance.

 In \cite{gupta2018social}, tools from sequence prediction and generative adversarial networks are combined to predict socially plausible trajectories. \cite{kosaraju2019social} improves the Social-GAN model by introducing a flexible graph attention network. \cite{sun2020recursive} extracts interactive information into social behavior graphs.
 The graph convolutional neural network is then applied to propagate social interaction information in such graphs. \cite{zhao2020gisnet} proposes a graph-based information-sharing network (GISNet) to improve the accuracy of vehicle trajectory prediction compared to baselines in experiments. \cite{wang2021graphtcn} proposes a graph-based temporal convolutional network.
-Both the accuracy and efficiency of trajectory predictions are improved compared to baselines in experiments.
+Both the accuracy and efficiency of trajectory predictions are improved compared to baselines in experiments. \cite{li2021hierarchical} proposes a hierarchical Graph Neural Network (GNN) framework combined with LSTM to model interactions of heterogeneous traffic participants and predict their trajectories.
+Similarly, in \cite{li2021interactive}, by using GNN, interactions and trajectories are firstly modeled as spatial-temporal graphs.
+Then a GNN-based multitask learning framework is proposed to accurately predict trajectories of vehicles and pedestrians.

 However, these previous studies only focus on the design of network structures to model interactions, and each model is used individually to predict trajectories.
 The combination of different models is ignored.
 Using an individual model to make predictions may lead to low predicting accuracy and the model can be sensitive to training data \cite{xing2020ensemble}.